-We need friends to pray that our spiritual eyes would be wide-open; that we’d have strength to see.
+We need friends to pray that our spiritual eyes would be wide-open; that we would have strength to see.

 Michael Youssef says the difference between seeing opportunity or impossibility is in the connection.
 When we’re connected by faith, by prayer, to God’s power, we see opportunity.
 Dead wires are disconnected, filled with dread.
 They see impossibility.

 But God looked huge Friday night when I finally kicked back in our house-full of guests.
-And the pizza that night-our third night in five- tasted better than I can ever remember.
+And the pizza that night–our third night in five—tasted better than ever.

 I do not cease to give thanks for you, remembering you in my prayers, that the God of our Lord Jesus Christ, the Father of glory, may give you a spirit of wisdom and of revelation in the knowledge of him, having the eyes of your hearts enlightened, that you may know what is the hope to which he has called you, what are the riches of his glorious inheritance in the saints, and what is the immeasurable greatness of his power toward us who believe according to the working of his great might… Ephesians 1:16-19